stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

           ... remaining fields omitted for brevity ...
         }

-    The immutable globally-unique identifier in this example above is **`2gdhVFEQMXpaUMAPzLXen4`**.
+    ...the immutable globally-unique identifier is **`2gdhVFEQMXpaUMAPzLXen4`**.

-2. Using this surrogate key, create any tenant-specific 'sub' group by prefixing the group name with the tenant group surrogate ID.
+2. Using this surrogate key, create any tenant-specific subgroup by prefixing the new Group name with the Tenant Group UID.

-    For example, if a tenant end-user creates an `administrators` group, before saving to Stormpath, you would prefix that name with the Tenant group surrogate ID and a delimiter, and create a group within the Stormpath Directory with that new name:
+    For example, if a tenant end-user creates an `administrators` group, before saving to Stormpath, you would prefix that name with the Tenant Group UID and a delimiter, and create a group within the Stormpath Directory with that new name:

         POST https://api.stormpath.com/v1/directories/29E0XzabMwPGluegBqAl0Y/groups